 Like any language, there are some words that do not conform to the rules.
 However, many of these occur where they would in English.
 An example of this is the word ‘drink.’
 In English, the past tense becomes ‘drank’ rather than ‘drinked.’
 Similarly, ‘drikke’ becomes ‘drakk.’
 Both words sound very similar to their English counterparts, which again, helps it feel more familiar and therefore easier to learn.

 Babbel is a great way to learn Norwegian.
 Babbel is designed to be as easy and intuitive as possible to use, with bite-sized steps and interactive tasks making learning both fun and easy.
-If you choose to join the Babbel-Community, you can find somebody to learn with, meaning that learning online does not need to be a solitary experience.
-The subscription fees are very reasonable but, before you get that far, you might want to make use of the free trial, which will show you just how easy and enjoyable it is to learn a language with Babbel.
+In addition to Norwegian courses, you have free access to the Babbel community where you can connect with other learners and native speakers; start practicing your Norwegian right away with real people, no matter where in the world you are.
+The subscription prices are very reasonable, but try your first lesson for free and see just how easy and enjoyable it is to learn a language with Babbel.